 Now that I am older and more attentive I’ve realized some crucial facts.
 Reshaping my life.
 Making me value my childhood and the care my parents put into raising my siblings and myself properly.
-Recently while examining my sister and two brothers and a few my own life experiences now that we’re all adults.
+Recently while examining my sister and two brothers and a few of my personal life experiences, caused me to conclude that all adults but

-Common Sense is not as common as it said to be.
+Common Sense is not as common as it‘s inferred to be.

 My sister and I were having a conversation about how our parents raised us to be aware and respectful of common sense, reality and whats right.
-To be simple my parents inforced logic upon us.
+To be simple my parents inforced logic as we were growing.

-- Teaching us that feelings do not out way truth.
+- Teaching us that feelings do not out way the truth.